RobTillaart/printHelpers/README.md

 float or double to a char array.
 **sci()** and **eng()** use the same underlying function called **scieng()** as the initial code for converting was almost identical.
-Although not intended to be used directly, one can use it.
+Although not intended to be used directly, one may use it.
 The last parameter **exponentMultiple** defines where the exponent is a multiple of.
 For the **sci()** function this is 1, for the **eng()** function this is 3.
 The **scieng()** function works for multiples from 1..9 for the exponent.